 Students who are in their first semester at their home college, do not yet have a GPA or have a GPA below 2.0, will not be able to submit ePermits through CUNYfirst.
 In such cases students can request a paper permit from their home college which can be scanned and emailed to CUNY BA to be signed.

 A negative service indicator at your home college will prevent you from being eligible for an ePermit.

 A separate ePermit should be submitted for each course; ePermits containing multiple courses will be rejected.

 Please note that in the following examples Hunter College is the ‘home college’ and Brooklyn College is the ‘host college’ where the student is applying to take a course.

-- The system can be accessed by logging in to CUNYfirst, entering your Student Center and selecting the ‘ePermit’ option on the Academics drop-down menu:
+- The system can be accessed by logging in to CUNYfirst, entering your Student Center and selecting the Academic Records tile, then select the ‘ePermit’ option on the left navigation menu:

 - Next you will select the term at your home college for which you wish to create an ePermit (note that you may see another school you are attending appear here but should always select your home college):

 - On the same screen, you will need to select the type of permit you wish to create.
 If the ePermit is for a course that has an equivalent at your home college, you will select ‘add ePermit with Equivalent Courses’ and follow this set of instructions; if your course does not have an equivalent at your home college please skip ahead to number 8 for instructions.

 - When you select ‘add ePermit with Equivalent Courses’ and click the continue button, you will be brought to the course catalog where you should select your home college as the institution on the dropdown menu: